Best things to do in Bali

 What is it?
 This outdoor dive bar takes cues from Californian skate culture, complete with its own Lords of Dogtown-inspired skate pool.

 Why go?
 To watch locals beam around the bowl with a drink in your hand, while local DJs spin vinyl.
+Love skate style?
+You can now purchase Pretty Poimerchandisedise on their website and take a slice of Balinese cool wherever you go.

 What is it?
 Bali has long been a surfer’s haven and for good reason – there are awesome waves year round.